amosstorkey/BayesWatch.github.io/projects/matt-graham.md

   </p>
 </div>

 Another common case where we do not have direct access to the probability distribution we are interested in is in *simulator* models.
 Here we can usually easily generate samples from the model but often cannot calculate the probability of producing a particular set of outputs.
-The model could be a scientific simulation, for example a population model in computational biology, a model of how 3D scenes are rendered to 2D projections or a generative model trained using machine learning methods such as variational autoencoder or generative-adversial network.
+The model could be a scientific simulation, for example a population model in computational biology, a model of how 3D scenes are rendered to 2D projections or a generative model trained using machine learning methods such as variational autoencoder or generative-adversarial network.
 Simulated samples from toy examples of three such models are shown in the image below.

 <div class='figure'>
 <img class='inline' src='lotka-volterra-samples.svg' width='30%' />